-Two dogs welcome
+Three dogs welcome

 Beautiful views along the Cornish coast greet visitors to this single-storey, light and spacious property.
 Totally renovated, the property features a split level, open plan living and dining area, each with bi-fold doors opening out onto patio areas, affording stunning sea views, with gardens front and back.
 It is tastefully furnished and comfortable all year round with an inglenook fireplace and central heating.
 The state of the art kitchen is great for catering and cooking the wonderful local fish and seafood.
 There are two excellent fish shops in Port Isaac that sell their daily catch.
 Dog friendly, this is the perfect place from which to explore this unique part of Cornwall.

 Standing on the headland above the picturesque village of Port Gaverne, the house is a few steps from the north Cornwall coastal path.
 The beach at Port Gaverne is a 5-6 minute walk away and a little further is Port Isaac, with its huddle of slate houses and narrow alleyways.
 Famous now as the setting for the TV series ‘Doc Martin’, Port Isaac is a working fishing village with shops, bars and several top quality restaurants.